hackages/hj-intro-graphql/README.md

 You can get information about `resolvers` signature here: https://www.apollographql.com/docs/apollo-server/essentials/data#type-signature

-You should now by able to run this `getMovies` query within the playground.
-Try it with different movie `fields` and see how `GraphQL` let you granulary select what information you need!
+You should now be able to run this `getMovies` query within the playground.
+Try it with different movie `fields` and see how `GraphQL` let you granularly select what information you need!

 Let's do the same now for the `categories`: